m1ndflay3r/zsh_libmisc/README.md

 A collection of various utilities and functions packed into one, neat little zsh library.

-This library is intended to be 100% self-sufficient, and should theoretically operate with nothing but a linux kernel and static zsh.
+This library is intended to be 100% self-sufficient, and should theoretically operate with nothing but a Linux kernel and static zsh.

 To use libmisc, run the included build script like so: